ipatwa/Insurance/README.md

 # Insurance (Ml Project)
-*Analyse and visualize which category going to take insurance *Create a Linear Regression Model
+*Analyse and visualize which category going to take insurance *Build a Linear Regression Model